rosedu/techblog/posts/2011/09/25/python-environment.md

 on Windows.

-If you're on Linux, and use a Python package from the distribution, it's a good bet they have virtualenv too.
+If you're on Linux, and use a Python package from the distribution, it's a good bet they have `virtualenv` too.
 For Debian, Ubuntu and Fedora, the name is `python-virtualenv`.
 This may be outdated, so if you experience problems, check the version and consider installing the latest one (see below).

-In a fresh Python installation, to get virtualenv, we need to install *distribute* and *pip* first. distribute is an older package manager, and pip is newer and more powerful, but it depends on the older one to do heavy lifting.
+In a fresh Python installation, to get `virtualenv`, we need to install `distribute` and `pip` first. `distribute` is an older package manager, and `pip` is newer and more powerful, but it depends on the older one to do heavy lifting.
 So, download [`distribute_setup.py`][distribute-setup], and, assuming you installed Python in a folder called `$MYPYTHON`, do the following:

-    > $MYPYTHON/bin/python distribute_setup.py
+    $ $MYPYTHON/bin/python distribute_setup.py
-    > $MYPYTHON/bin/easy_install pip
+    $ $MYPYTHON/bin/easy_install pip
-    > $MYPYTHON/bin/pip install virtualenv
+    $ $MYPYTHON/bin/pip install virtualenv

 If everything worked out fine, you should have a script called `virtualenv` in `$MYPYTHON/bin`, and you can safely remove